Sora-yx/SADX-Randomizer/files/README.txt

 A: You can disable any character in the settings of the mod.
 Open the SADX mod manager, select "Randomizer" in the Mods list, then Click on "Configure..." and set the character you don't want to "True".

 Q: Is there a way to disable a Level/Boss?
-A: Not at the moment, however, if you get a specific stage/boss that you don't like while using rando, you can open the pause menu, select quit, and then select your character again, this will move to the next stage.
+A: Not at the moment, however, if you get a specific stage/boss that you don't like, you can open the pause menu, select quit, and then select your character again, this will move to the next stage.

 Q: Is there a reason why the Hub World isn't in Sadx Rando?
 A: This is mostly for technical reasons; adding the complete story of a character with cutscenes and hub world progression would be difficult and extremely time consuming to do.
-The game has been developped to be completed in a very specific way, there is a lot of stuff which check the current story progression so the game can progress and obviously using any character in any level doesn't help. in other word; this would need a lot of work, including editing a big part of the game code, and even with that, the result might be not good enough.
+The game has been developped to be completed in a very specific way, there is a lot of stuff which check the current story progression so the game can progress and obviously using any character in any level doesn't help at all. in other word; this would need a lot of work, including editing a big part of the game code, and even with that, the result might be not good enough.
 Adding the hub world isn't impossible, but might be a really long term goal. tl;dr This is lot of work for such a small result.